-- All new or replacement tank and/or piping systems shall be made of materials that are compatible with the substance(s) stored.
+1. All new or replacement tank and/or piping systems shall be made of or lined withmaterials that are compatible with the substance(s) stored.
 The owner/operator shall not introduce, or allow to be introduced, any material into a UST system that is incompatible with the UST system.
-The owner/operator must demonstrate that the contents of the UST system is compatible when greater than 10% ethanol or 20% biodiesel is being stored by submitting written documentation in accordance with § 1.10(B)(4)(b) of this Part. - E. Design and Manufacturing Standards
+The owner/operator must demonstrate that the contents of the UST system is compatible when greater than 10% ethanol or 20% biodiesel is being stored by submitting written documentation in accordance with § 1.10(B)(4)(b) of this Part.

+E. Tanks - Design and Manufacturing Standards

-- 1. All new USTs installed in Rhode Island shall provide for secondary containment of the tank and associated piping and shall be constructed in accordance with applicable national codes of practice, including but not limited to: "Standard for Underground Steel Tanks", incorporated above at § 1.3(GG) of this Part; "Standard for Nonmetallic Piping For Flammable Liquids", incorporated above at § 1.3(J) of this Part; "Standard for Metallic Underground Fuel Pipe" incorporated above at § 1.3(K) of this Part; "Standard for Glass-Fiber Reinforced Plastic Underground Storage Tanks for Petroleum Products, Alcohols, and Alcohol-Gasoline Mixtures", incorporated above at § 1.3(L) of this Part; and "Standard for Underground Reinforced Plastic Tanks", incorporated above at § 1.3(FF) of this Part; , and the requirements listed below: - a.
+- 1. All new USTs installed in Rhode Island shall provide for secondary containment of the tank and associated piping and shall be constructed in accordance with applicable one of the national codes of practice, including but not limited to:

+"Standard for Underground Steel Tanks", incorporated above atin § 1.3(GG) of this Part; -"Standard for Nonmetallic Piping For Flammable Liquids", incorporated above atin § 1.3(J) of this Part; -"Standard for Metallic Underground Fuel Pipe" incorporated above atin § 1.3(K) of this Part; -"Standard for Glass-Fiber Reinforced Plastic Underground Storage Tanks for Petroleum Products, Alcohols, and Alcohol-Gasoline Mixtures", incorporated above atin § 1.3(L) of this Part; and "Standard for Underground Reinforced Plastic Tanks", incorporated above atin § 1.3(FF) of this Part; Appendix B, and the requirements listed below: - a.
 All new and replacement USTs shall be of double-walled construction. - b.
-All USTs constructed of steel shall be cathodically protected and shall comply with one of the following national codes: - (1) "External Corrosion Protection Systems for Steel Underground Tanks for Flammable and Combustible Liquids" incorporated above at § 1.3(HH) of this Part, and "Isolating Bushings for Steel Underground Tanks Protected with Coatings and Galvanic Systems" incorporated above at § 1.3(II) of this Part. - (2) "External Corrosion Control of Underground Storage Tank Systems by Cathodic Protection" incorporated above at § 1.3(P) of this Part and "Standard for Steel Underground Tanks for Flammable and Combustible Liquids" incorporated above at § 1.3(I) of this Part. - (3) "STI-P3 Specification and Manual for External Corrosion Protection of Underground Steel Storage Tanks" incorporated above at § 1.3(E) of this Part and "Standard for Steel Underground Tanks for Flammable and Combustible Liquids" incorporated above at § 1.3(I) of this Part. - c.
-Steel-fiberglass reinforced plastic composite UST systems, steel-high density polyethylene (HDPE) UST systems, and steel-polyurethane UST systems shall comply with the "Standard for External Corrosion Protection Systems for Steel Underground Tanks" incorporated above at § 1.3(M) of this Part, "Standard for Steel Underground Tanks for Flammable and Combustible Liquids" incorporated above at § 1.3(I) of this Part, and one of the following codes:

-- (1) "ACT-100 Specification for External Corrosion Protection of FRP Composite Steel USTs" incorporated above at § 1.3(F) of this Part, - (2) "Specification for Permatank" incorporated above at § 1.3(H) of this Part, or - (3) "ACT-100-U Specification for External Corrosion Protection of FRP Composite Steel Underground Storage Tanks" incorporated above at § 1.3(G) of this Part.
+All USTs constructed of fiberglass-reinforced plastic shall comply with one of the following national codes, as amended: - (1) "Standard for Glass-Fiber-Reinforced Plastic Underground Storage Tanks for Petroleum Products, Alcohols, and Alcohol-Gasoline Mixtures", - (2) "Standard for Underground Reinforced Plastic Tanks" - b.
+All USTs constructed of steel shall be cathodically protected and shall comply with one of the following national codes, as amended: - (1) "Standard for Underground Steel Tanks " incorporated in \\\\§ 1.3(II) of this Part, -1992: "External Corrosion Protection Systems for Steel Underground Tanks for Flammable and Combustible LiquidsStandard for Galvanic Corrosion Protection Systems for

+- Underground Steel Tanks," incorporated above atin § 1.3(HH) of this Part, and -1984(R1998): "Isolating Bushings for Steel Underground Tanks Protected with Coatings and Galvanic Systems" incorporated above atin § 1.3(II) of this Part. - "External Corrosion Control of Underground Storage Tank Systems by Cathodic Protection" incorporated above atin § 1.3(P) of this Part and December 13, 1996: "Standard for Steel Underground Tanks for Flammable and Combustible Liquids:" incorporated above atin § 1.3(I) of this Part. - (3) sti-P3, February 2010: "STI-P3 Specification and Manual for External Corrosion Protection of Underground Steel Storage Tanks" incorporated above atin § 1.3(E) of this Part and "Standard for Steel Underground Tanks for Flammable and Combustible Liquids" incorporated above atin § 1.3(I) of this Part. \Underwriters Laboratories Standard 58, December 13, 1996: "Standards for Steel Underground Storage Tanks for Flammable and Combustible Liquids." - - (1) February 2010: "ACT-100 Specification for External Corrosion Protection of FRP Composite Steel USTs"\incorporated above atin § 1.3(F) of this Part,," as amended, - (2) February 2010: "Specification for Permatank" incorporated above atin § 1.3(H) of this Part, "as amended, or - (3) February 2010: "ACT-100-U Specification for External Corrosion Protection of FRP Composite Steel Underground Storage Tanks;" incorporated above atin § 1.3(G) of this Part.-as amended.